alabarca531/alabarca531.github.io/_posts/2018-12-23-First-Post-Of-The-Day.md

 ---
 layout: post
-title: "First Post Of The Day"
+title: "Hank Quinlan, Horrible Cop, Launches Site"
-date: 2018-12-23
+date: 2014-04-30
 ---

 Well.
-I finally figured out a project to conduct on my own, and I am very happy about it.
-I am DYING of boredom inbetween writing college apps and such, so I have to learn how to make the best of it.
+Finally got around to putting this old website together.
+Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+It actually is a lot easier than I thought it was going to be.